mahendranv/mahendranv.github.io/_posts/android/2021-10-20-hilt-instrument.md

 In android, there are Unit and Instrumentation tests.
 Although both identify as tests, they cannot share resources between them.
 Here, few places where tests will lookup for classes.

 1. `main` source set - here we place the production code.
-Fakes has no place here
+Fakes have no place here

 2. `testShared` source set - This is the recommended way to share resources.
 Create the below directory structure and place the `FakeDataRepoImpl` there.